bioCKO/Exo70/README.md

 ---

-**Question:** Is the *Brachypodium distachyon* homolog of RGH2-Exo70 have allelic variation for integration other than a lectin domain?
+**Question:** Does the *Brachypodium distachyon* homolog of RGH2-Exo70 have allelic variation for integration other than a lectin domain?

 **Question:** Is their an *Mla* haplotype that has alternate haplotypes of RGH2 integrated domains other than Exo70?